Applications of perverse sheaves in commutative algebra: The Riemann-Hilbert functor in characteristic and perverse -sheaves

 \begin{proof} The equivalence of $(3)$ and $(4)$ is the Riemann-Hilbert correspondence; the equivalence of $(1)$ and~$(2)$ comes from Corollary~\ref{LyubeznikNilp}.
 The equivalence of $(1)$ and $(3)$ comes from Corollary~\ref{PervCof} and Corollary~\ref{PervHolQuot}.
 The equivalence of $(4)$ and $(6)$ is the contravariant Riemann-Hilbert correspondence of \cite{BhattLurieRH}.

-The equivalence between (5) and (3) was first obtained by Schedlmeier in \cite{Schedlmeier} building on the smooth case treated in \cite{EK}.
-We sketch a fairly direct argument for the equivalence of (3) and (5) closer to the spirit of this paper.
+The equivalence between (4), (5), and (6) was first obtained by Schedlmeier in \cite{Schedlmeier} building on the smooth case treated in \cite{EK}.
+It also follows from \cite{BaudinDual} which was obtained independently.
+We sketch a fairly direct argument for the equivalence of (3) and (5) closer to the spirit of the present paper.
 We claim that Grothendieck duality induces an equivalence

-which is easily observed to preserve nilpotence on both sides, and hence induces the claimed equivalence of (3) and (4) using Corollary~\ref{PervHolQuot}.
-Since $A$ is the quotient of a regular ring with a $p$-basis \cite{Gabbert}, $A$ has a normalized dualizing complex which is equipped with a quasi-isomorphism $\eta\colon \omega_A \xrightarrow{\ \cong\ } F^!\omega_A$.
+which is easily observed to preserve nilpotence on both sides, and hence induces the claimed equivalence of (4) and (5) using Corollary~\ref{PervHolQuot}.
+Since $A$ is the quotient of a regular ring with a $p$-basis \cite[Section 13]{Gabbert}, $A$ has a normalized dualizing complex which is equipped with a quasi-isomorphism $\eta\colon \omega_A \xrightarrow{\ \simeq\ } F^!\omega_A$.

 Given a Cartier Module $\kappa\colon F_*M \to M$, we apply Grothendieck duality $\DD_A( \cdot )=\RHom_A(\cdot, \omega_A)$ to the structure map $\kappa$ to obtain